KaceCottam/UltimateBattleship/README.md

-# UltimateBattleship
+# Ultimate Battleship

-A SFML-Based Battleship
+A SFML-Based Battleship, by Kace Cottam and Maia Whitley